Unified-modal Salient Object Detection via Adaptive Prompt Learning: Experiments

 \subsection{Experimental Settings}

 UniSOD achieves the unification of single-modal and multi-modal SOD tasks.
-In this paper, we verify the effectiveness and generalization of the proposed method on three main tasks.
-We perform prompt-tuning for these downstream tasks without specific modulation and all experimental settings are kept consistent.
-Due to space limitations, more experimental results are provided in \textbf{supp}.
+In this paper, we verify the effectiveness of the proposed method on three main tasks, including RGB SOD, RGB-D SOD, and RGB-T SOD.